praveen-neshvi/Recipe-Book/README.md

 # RecipeBook

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+This is a single page web based angular application for a user to add, edit, delete and all in all manage their cooking recipes.
+The user also can make use of the shopping list feature of this application to keep track of what igredients they need to prepare the meal.

+This application contains almost all the necessary features Angular framework provides which are:
+    All types of data binding - property binding, event binding, Two way binding Angular provided directives and custom directives
+    Services and depedency injection
+    Routing
+    Observables, Subjects, Behaviourial Subjects, Pipes uprovided by RxJS Template Driven Forms and Reactive Forms
+    HTTP requests to APIs (used Firebase for storage and backend here) Authentication and Route Protection using Gaurds
+    Dynamic Components and Modals
+    Lazy Loading and preloading techniques

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.